quacksouls/lyf/doc/data.md

 ### Cons and cat

 Next, let's discuss another string problem.
 How to concatenate, or join together, multiple strings?
-Suppose you have a variable called `first_name` that holds the string `"Tabby"`.
-You also have a variable called `last_name` that holds the string `"Whiskers"`.
+Suppose you have a variable called `firstName` that holds the string `"Tabby"`.
+You also have a variable called `lastName` that holds the string `"Whiskers"`.
 How would you use both variables to concatenate the strings they hold into a new string?
 One way is to use the mathematical operator `+` to join the two strings, taking care to insert a space between the